kammt/MemeAssembly/getting-started.md

 ## Installation
+?> Windows is currently not supported by the MemeASM compiler.
+If Windows 10 support is important to you, open a [new issue](https://github.com/kammt/MemeAssembly/issues/new) on GitHub.

+### Debian-based distributions (Ubuntu, Linux Mint etc.)
+Download the latest installer file (*.deb) at https://github.com/kammt/MemeAssembly/releases/latest

+### RPM-based distributions (Fedora, OpenSUSE, Red Hat etc.)
+Download the latest installer file (*.rpm) at https://github.com/kammt/MemeAssembly/releases/latest

+### Arch-based Distributions (Arch Linux, Manjaro etc.)
+1. If not already done, install a package manager that is able to access the AUR.
+[Yay](https://github.com/Jguer/yay) is recommended.
+2. Open a terminal and type `yay -S memeassembly`

+### Manual Installation (Linux)
 1. Make sure that [GCC](https://gcc.gnu.org/) is installed on your computer.
 2. Download MemeAssembly.
 This can be done either by
     - [downloading the latest release](https://github.com/kammt/MemeAssembly/releases/latest)